James Lancaster: Life and work

 Lancaster came from Basingstoke in Hampshire.

-In his early life, he was a soldier and a trader in Portugal.
+Lancaster was brought up in Portugal as a merchant and soldier, but returned to England in 1587.
+He thereafter became a trusted employee of the London merchant Thomas Cordell, commanding his merchant ship ‘Edward Bonaventure’ in the fleet against the Spanish Armada in 1588, serving under Sir Francis Drake.

+East India activities

 On 10 April 1591 Lancaster started from Torbay in Devon, with George Raymond and Samuel Foxcroft, on his major voyage to the East Indies; this fleet of three ships (Penelope, Marchant Royal and Edward Bonaventure) was the earliest of the English overseas Indian expeditions.
 They reached Table Bay on 1 August 1591.

 Losing one ship off Cape Correntes on 12 September, the squadron rested and refitted at Zanzibar (February 1592), rounded Cape Comorin the following May, and reached the Malay Peninsula having arrived at Penang in June.
 Here Lancaster remained on the island until September of the same year.

 After a later crossing to Ceylon, the crews insisted on returning home.
 The return voyage was disastrous, with only twenty-five officers and men surviving to reach England in May 1594.
 Lancaster himself reached Rye on 24 May 1594.
 His Indian voyage, like Ralph Fitch's overland explorations and trading, was an important factor in the foundation of the East India Company.
 In the same year he led a privateering expedition against Pernambuco and Recife in Brazil, aimed at seizing the cargo of a storm-damaged Portuguese carrack which had put in there on its way back from India.
 Unlike the East Indies voyage, this was (according to Hakluyt's account) highly professional in its conduct and very successful; after picking up a chance-met separate squadron under Captain Henry Middleton, he led an assault landing, seized the town and (with the assistance of a flotilla of Dutch traders who also threw in their lot with him) held it for several weeks and embarked the carrack's cargo along with local produce such as Brazil-wood (the source of a valuable red dye used in the woollen textile industry).